Coding GPT2/3 (124M) From Scratch

 # LOCAL_RANK: In the case of multi-nodes, LOCAL_RANK is the id of

-# the process in the same node
+# the process in the same node.
+Example: If we have a node

 # WORLD_SIZE: Total number of processes